 A systematic review of research in 2014 found that overwhelmingly TENS was proven to treat both acute and chronic pain.

-TENS is often chosen as a treatment by those who are looking for a drug-free option to avoid the known negative side effects of taking pain medication.
+It’s often chosen as a treatment by those who are looking for a drug-free option to avoid the known negative side effects of taking pain medication.

-The study demonstrated the alarming impact on a patient’s abilities to achieve simple tasks.
+It demonstrated the alarming impact on a patient’s abilities to achieve simple tasks.

-It recommended that physicians need to balance the impact of the side effects of the medication with the relief from pain before prescribing.
+Findings led researchers to recommend that physicians need to balance the impact of the side effects of the medication with the relief from pain before prescribing.